Hybrid PDE-ODE Models for Efficient Simulation of Infection Spread in Epidemiology: Introduction

 While each of these modeling approaches — ABMs, PDEs, and ODEs — plays a crucial role in understanding epidemiological dynamics, integrating these models to leverage their distinct advantages remains challenging.
 In this paper, we introduce a hybrid PDE-ODE model that seeks to merge these approaches efficiently, providing a new perspective for enhanced epidemiological modeling.

-Coupled PDE-ODE have been used to model various phenomena, such as tumor development\cite{Romero2021}, traffic control\cite{Liard2023} and others, alongside specialized solvers \cite{Farrell2019}.
+The spread of infections has been explored using both machine learning \cite{Gaskin2024Neural,Rodríguez2023EINNs,Kharazmi2021Identifiability} and finite difference solvers \cite{ARIF2024100660,cmes.2023.028946,math11234794}.
+In this study, we opted for finite element methods due to their effectiveness in accurately resolving spatially complex regions.
+Coupled PDE-ODE models have been used to model various phenomena, such as tumor development\cite{Romero2021}, traffic control\cite{Liard2023} and others, alongside specialized solvers \cite{Farrell2019}.
 However, not many applications are known in the context of disease dynamics.
 In our context, the innovative aspect of this coupling is the incorporation of the ODE model as a space-invariant component within the PDE framework.
 This integration allows for the exchange of boundary information between the two models at each time step, guaranteeing a dynamic yet consistent interplay between local and global disease dynamics.
 The resulting hybrid PDE-ODE model offers a faster alternative to a full-PDE model while maintaining an acceptably low loss of accuracy.

 In summary, this paper introduces a new approach for coupling partial differential equation (PDE) and ordinary differential equation (ODE) models, in this case tailored for epidemiological applications but with potential implications beyond this field.
 By achieving a balance between the detailed spatial representation of PDEs and the computational efficiency of ODEs, this approach represents a significant advancement in the field of mathematical modeling.
 In the field of epidemiology, this provides a powerful tool for policymakers to rapidly and accurately assess the impact of various interventions and scenarios in the management of infectious diseases.~\\ ~\\ The source code is available at this URL: \url{https://zenodo.org/records/11121452}.